sylv/spider/README.md

 There is no built-in support for headless browsers, but you can use [puppeteer](https://github.com/puppeteer/puppeteer) or [playwright](https://playwright.dev/) to scrape pages that require javascript.
 Wait for the page to be ready, grab the html and use `schema.parse(html)`.

-### custom extraction
+### custom extraction functions

 Sometimes sites are stubborn and have data in a format you can't easily parse using just selectors.
 For this, in place of selectors you can use a function which is passed the cheerio object and, for arrays, the element that is being processed.
-This function can return any value, and can do whatever necessary to grab data.
+This function can return any value, and can do whatever necessary to grab data

+If a custom extraction function returns an array, all results from each iteration will be flattened into a single array.

 ```ts
 const mySchema = createSchema({